BU-Spark/pitne-affordable-housing-efficacy/fa25-team-a/project_definition.md

 # Project definition

 ## Partner Organization
-**CHAPA (Citizens’ Housing and Planning Association)** is Massachusetts’ statewide affordable housing umbrella organization.
+**CHAPA (Citizens' Housing and Planning Association)** is Massachusettsï¿½ statewide affordable housing umbrella organization.
 CHAPA monitors approximately 3,000 permanently affordable homes across the state.

 ## Objective
 To provide an in-depth analysis and insights into the systemic barriers present in the application process for permanently affordable homes in Massachusetts, with a particular focus on geographic trends, demographic representation, and access disparities.